AngeloOttendorfer02/SWEG-Social-Media-App/README.md

-# 🧩 SWEG Social Media App – Exercise Part 1: Automation
+# 🧩 Exercise Part 1: Automation

 This project is the **first step in developing a simple social media application**.
 The goal of this exercise is to design a small Python program that stores and retrieves social media posts from a database and to automate testing using GitHub Actions.